Tomisin400/Nigerian-Financial-Performance-Benchmark/README.md

 Net Income ÷ Total Assets × 100

+> **Methodology Note:** ROA was calculated using year-end total assets because the dataset did not include 2020 balance-sheet figures required to calculate consistent average assets across the full 2021–2025 period.
+While average assets are generally preferred when both beginning and ending balances are available, year-end assets were used consistently across all five years in this analysis.

 ### ROE
 Measures the return generated on shareholders' equity.

 Net Income ÷ Shareholders Equity × 100

+> **Methodology Note:** ROE was calculated using year-end shareholders' equity because the dataset did not include 2020 balance-sheet figures required to calculate consistent average equity across the full 2021–2025 period.
+While average shareholders' equity is generally preferred when both beginning and ending balances are available, year-end equity was used consistently across all five years in this analysis.

+> **Why year-end balances were used:** The standard average-balance approach uses the beginning and ending balances: `(Beginning Balance + Ending Balance) ÷ 2`.
+Since 2020 balance-sheet figures were unavailable, applying this method consistently to the full 2021–2025 period was not possible.
+Using year-end balances consistently therefore provided a transparent and consistent basis for the analysis.

 ### Expense Ratio
 Measures the proportion of revenue consumed by total expenses.